apnadkarni/blt/doc/drawerset.rst

   returned. *Pattern* is a **glob**\ -style pattern.

 *pathName* **open** *drawerName*
-  Opens *drawerName*, sliding the window out from the side of the *drawerset* widget.  *DrawerName* may be a label, index, or tag and may refer to multiple drawers (for example "all").
+  Opens *drawerName*, sliding the embedded Tk widget out from the side of the *drawerset* widget.  *DrawerName* may be a label, index, or tag and may refer to multiple drawers (for example "all").
 Disabled or hidden drawers are ignored.
 If there is TCL variable associated with the drawer (see the